 Many people find sticking to a healthy diet tricky, even without diabetes.
 For people

-a nutritious diet means paying very careful attention to things like
+with diabetes, a nutritious diet means paying very careful attention to things like

-serving size, carbohydrates, and
+serving size, carbohydrates, and meal times.

 Reading food labels

 You can learn a lot by reading food labels.
 For people with diabetes, key areas